AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU-SecureDownloads.rst

          * to be used.
          */
         avs_net_socket_tls_ciphersuites_t tls_ciphersuites;

+        /*
+         * Server Name Indicator to use for authenticating with the peer during
+         * secure TLS connection.
+The value is passed to the underlying TLS library
+         * that need to take this variable into account for it make any effect.
+This
+         * field is optional and can be left zero-initialized.
+If not set the
+         * integration layer should use the Server URI instead.
+         */
+        const char *server_name_indication;
     } anjay_security_config_t;

 And specifically, it's the ``security_info`` field that is of interest to